vijayalakshmi-svl/Salesforce/Day-9/Architecture/Component-architecture.md

 > **The UI requests.
 The business layer decides.**

-The Lightning Web Components are responsible for presentation, interaction, component state, and communication.
+The Lightning Web Components are responsible for:

+- Presentation
+- User interaction
+- Component state
+- Event handling
+- Communication between components
+- Displaying success and error feedback

-The Apex and service layers are responsible for business rules, validation, and database operations.
+The Apex and service layers are responsible for:

+- Business rules
+- Validation
+- Application processing
+- Database operations
+- Server-side logic

 ---